AI in Marketing Automation

 In simple terms, traditional automations follow predefined rules, whereas AI automations learn and predict.

-Why Marketers are Adopting AI-Powered Automation
+Why Businesses Are Adopting AI-Powered Marketing Automation

 Marketing teams handle larger volumes of customer behavioural data.
 They need to define goals and plan messaging strategies.